Who we are

 Kids need attention in order to succeed.
 That’s why:

-- Every MIPS student is assigned a Success Coach to mentor them from enrollment to graduation.
+- Every MIPS student is assigned a Mentor to guide them from enrollment to graduation.

 - We operate live Learning Labs where students can drop in and interact face-to-face with MIPS teachers.